-As many of you may know, we recently kicked off a new thesaurus.
-This one is all about Emotional Wounds and the formative impact they have on a character’s personality.
+As many of you may know, we have a new thesaurus, one that looks into a problematic (yet SO important) area: Emotional Wounds.
 It’s somewhat intuitive to see how a traumatic event might spawn specific fears or cause flaws or attributes to form.
 What isn’t quite so clear is the relationship between a wound and a character’s basic human needs.
 So I wanted to shed some light on that.

 First of all, what are basic human needs?
 According to famed psychologist Abraham Maslow, there are 5 basic needs that every person needs in order to feel fulfilled.
 If a person—or, for our purposes, a character—is lacking any of these needs, they will set out to fill that void, beginning with the need that’s most vital.